ltoco/Data-analysis-basics/Readme.md

-Data analysis basic concepts and basics of Numpy, Pandas
+Data analysis basic concepts and basics of Numpy, Pandas.